-- The "I" in NITARP stands for "IPAC", the Infrared Processing and Analysis Center, based at Caltech. - IPAC is not the Astronomy Department! - IPAC houses several different archives, each with their own goals, methodology, tools, staff, (and sometimes science goals). - As NITARP educators, you will learn about at least one of our data sets in great detail, but the rest of IPAC's holdings may also prove useful to you in your NITARP project, or your future (post-NITARP) work! - ~All of IPAC has recently been consolidated into one booth (for better branding in the community!).
-There are archives based at other places that have other booths here too...
+- The "I" in NITARP stands for "IPAC", the Infrared Processing and Analysis Center, based at Caltech. - IPAC is not the Astronomy Department! - IPAC houses several different archives, each with their own goals, methodology, tools, staff, (and sometimes science goals). - As NITARP educators, you will learn about at least one of our data sets in great detail, but the rest of IPAC's holdings may also prove useful to you in your NITARP project, or your future (post-NITARP) work! - Essentially all of IPAC has recently been consolidated into one booth (for better branding in the community).
+Typically we have a large booth.
+Sequestration means we are FAR smaller. - (There are archives based at other places that have other booths here too...)